Thangvo562/PMP_flashcards/docs/chatgpt-prompt.md

 It should have the ability to flip cards revealing the word in Vietnamese After flipping, below each card I should have two buttons, ask if I got it wrong or right Remember which cards I got wrong
-Feature: to redo only cards I don’t know.
+Feature: to redo only cards I don't know.
 Quiz/Test Mode: Multiple choice or fill-in-the-blank options.
 Statistics page: Track how many cards you've studied, correct vs. incorrect answers